parmarjh/Multi-Device-Bluetooth-Driver/README.md

 ---

 ## 📜 License & Support
-Distributed under the **Antigravity Premium License**.
+Distributed under the **Jatin.s  Premium License**.
-For specialized enterprise integration, contact `support@antigravity-ai.tech`.
+For specialized enterprise integration, contact `parmarjatin4911@gmail.com`.

 ---
 *Built with ❤️ by the Antigravity Team for the next generation of smart connectivity.*